institut-de-genomique/MaGuS/README.md

 ACKNOWLEDGMENTS
 ---------------
-Carole Dossat, Jean-Marc Aury and Mohammed-Amin Madoui - MaGuS's authors
+Carole Dossat, d'Agata Léo, Jean-Marc Aury and Mohammed-Amin Madoui - MaGuS's authors

 This work was financially supported by the Genoscope, Institut de Genomique, CEA and Agence Nationale de la